Bank of America® Cash Rewards Credit Card - $200 Cash Rewards Offer Review

 Features and Benefits of the Bank of America® Cash Rewards credit card

 - Balance Transfer Bonus.
 A lot of people get this card for the balance transfer offer, which is rather competitive.
-You’ll get an introductory 0% APR for your first 12 billing cycles for purchases, and for any balance transfers made within 60 days of opening your account.
+You’ll get a 0% intro APR for your first 15 billing cycles for purchases, and for any balance transfers made within 60 days of opening your account.

 Bank of America Preferred Rewards